olalium/homepage/README.md

-Code for my homepage which can be found at olalium.no
+Code for my homepage, in progress